rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/javascript/overview.md

   - Remove HTML tags from untrusted data before you create dynamic content
   - Always display untrusted content in an iframe with the `sandbox` attribute set.
 This disables scripting and other things

+## Event loop

+Javascript is a single-threaded language.
+This means that only one thing can happen at a time: tasks must wait for previously executing tasks to complete.

+The single executor is called the _event loop_.
+The event loop executes all of the Javascript work.
+Even though JavaScript is single-threaded, it achieves concurrency with the _call stack_ and the _callback queue_.

+### Call stack and callback queue

+The call stack is a queue of all actions that are pending execution.
+The event loop constantly monitors the call stack and completes pending tasks, one-by-one, from the top of the stack.

+When you use a callback, Javascript outsources the callback task to the browser's web API.
+When the callback completes, it goes into the callback queue.
+When the call stack is empty, the event loop checks the callback queue to see if there is any pending work.
+If there are callbacks waiting in the queue, they are executed one-by-one, from the top of the queue.
+After each callback is executed, the event loop checks the call stack to see if there is any work to do before executing another callback.